trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 curl -s -S -L https://raw.githubusercontent.com/AdguardTeam/AdGuardHome/master/scripts/install.sh | sh -s -- -v
 ```
- * When installation is finished, a window will pop up in terminal showing `links` to your AdGuard home page(Get Started)
+ * When installation is finished, it will show the `links` to your AdGuard home page(Get Started) in terminal

  * `IMPORTANT:` In Listen Interfaces option choose `Eth0` and select next

  <p align="center">
   <img src="https://i.imgur.com/Wa00lDp.jpg" width=580px height=690px>

- * Set up username & password and login into admin panel
+ * Set up username&password and then login admin panel

  * `IMPORTANT:` In general settings, set "Query logs retention" to `24 hours`.
 (I read that for some people logs fill up which slows down Pi and needing a reboot)